Phase-Sensitive Measurements on a Fermi-Hubbard Quantum Processor: Optimized pulses for imaginary time evolution

 \section{Optimized pulses for imaginary time evolution}

 In our protocol, to compute the phase information of the Loschmidt echo, we measure the amplitudes

-for a short imaginary time $\vartheta$.
-With Eq.~\eqref{CR}, this allows us to obtain the rate of change of the phase $\mathrm{d}\phi(\tau)/\mathrm{d}\tau$, which is then integrated.
-We briefly recall the main steps of the protocol that are executed on the quantum device: To measure $r(\tau\pm i\vartheta)$, one prepares the initial plaquette state $\ket{\Psi_p}$ starting from a Fock state by an adiabatic evolution $\mathcal{U}_{0\rightarrow 1}$.
+for a \textit{short} imaginary time $\vartheta$ with respect to one tunneling time unit.
+With Eq.~\eqref{CR} for finite $\vartheta$, this allows us to estimate the rate of change of the phase, $\mathrm{d}\phi(\tau)/\mathrm{d}\tau$, up to $\mathcal{O}(\vartheta^2)$ by a finite difference, which is then integrated.
+We briefly recall the main steps of the protocol that are executed on the quantum device: to measure $r(\tau\pm i\vartheta)$, one prepares the initial plaquette state $\ket{\Psi_p}$ starting from a Fock state by an adiabatic evolution $\mathcal{U}_{0\rightarrow 1}$.
 Then, we require the implementation of short ITE, to prepare a state proportional to $\exp(\pm H_\text{FH}\vartheta)|{\Psi_p}\rangle$.
-As a next step on the device, we perform quench dynamics with the full Fermi–Hubbard Hamiltonian $\exp(-i H_\text{FH}\tau)$.
+As a next step on the device, we perform quench dynamics with the full Fermi–Hubbard Hamiltonian, $\exp(-i H_\text{FH}\tau)$.
 Finally, we project onto the initial state $\ket{\Psi_p}$.
 This projection can be performed by undoing the state preparation, i.e., reversing the adiabatic evolution as $\mathcal{U}_{1\rightarrow 0}$ (see Appendix~\ref{appendix:proj_adiabatic} for details) and measuring in the Fock basis using a quantum gas microscope to reveal the overlap with the initial state~\cite{Bakr_a-quantum-gas_2009,Parsons_site-resolved_2015,Cheuk_quantum-gas_2015}.

 In principle, ITE for a known initial state can always be realized by finding the unitary operation that maps the initial state to the (normalized) state after ITE.
 However, this requires exactly diagonalizing the system and becomes intractable already for several sites.
 As we require ITE for a short imaginary time $\vartheta$ only, we perform a first-order Trotter decomposition of the Hamiltonian $H_\text{FH}$ into a single circuit layer.
 Together with the structure of the initial plaquette state $\ket{\Psi_p}$, we observe that the system factorizes into unentangled subsystems.
 This allows one to restrict the task of finding unitaries $V_m$ implementing ITE to each small subsystem.
 We require that the $V_m$ locally implements the ITE for a Hamiltonian term $H_m$, such that